 * * * * *

-Air Resources Board (ARB) personnel and mobile laboratories must have access to engine or equipment assembly plants, distribution facilities, and test facilities for the purpose of engine selection, testing, and observation.
+California Air Resources Board (CARB) personnel and mobile laboratories must have access to engine or equipment assembly plants, distribution facilities, and test facilities for the purpose of engine selection, testing, and observation.
 Scheduling of access must be arranged with the designated engine manufacturer's representative and must not unreasonably disturb normal operations (See Test Procedures).

 Engine Sample Selection.

 At the start of each quarter for the model year, the engine manufacturer will begin to randomly select engines from each engine family for production line testing, according to the criteria specified herein.
 The engines must be representative of the engine manufacturer's California sales.
 Each engine will be selected from the end of the assembly line.
 All engine models within the engine family must be included in the sample pool.
-Each selected engine for production line testing must pass the inspection test, by being equipped with the appropriate emission control systems certified by the ARB.
-The procedure for randomly selecting engines or units of equipment must be submitted to the Chief, Mobile Source Operations Division, 9528 Telstar Avenue, El Monte, CA, 91731, prior to the start of production for the first year of production.
+Each selected engine for production line testing must pass the inspection test, by being equipped with the appropriate emission control systems certified by CARB.
+The procedure for randomly selecting engines or units of equipment must be submitted to the Chief, Emissions Certification and Compliance Division, 4001 Iowa Avenue, Riverside, CA 92507, prior to the start of production for the first year of production.

 * * * * *